Rockets vs. Kings Player Props Betting Odds

 |3PM

-- Jalen Green is averaging 17.7 points per game this season, 4.8 less than his points prop on Saturday.
+- Monday's points prop for Jalen Green is 19.5.
+That's 1.8 more than his season average.

-- His per-game rebounding average of five is 1.5 higher than his prop bet on Saturday (3.5).
+- He averages 1.5 more rebounds than his prop bet Monday of 3.5.

-- He one made three-pointer average is 0.5 lower than his prop bet on Saturday.
+- He drains one three-pointer per game, 0.5 less than his prop bet total on Monday (1.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.